 WHO ARE LUTHERANS?

 In the 1500s, Martin Luther challenged the false teachings and practices of the Roman Catholic Church in Europe.
-Luther rediscovered the Gospel’s message that sinners are saved entirely by the grace of God, not because they have earned or deserved salvation in any way.
+Luther rediscovered the Gospel’s message that sinners are saved entirely by the grace of God, not because they have earned or deserve salvation in any way.